 If it still fails

-- The goal sentence may itself be unclear — refine it before rebuilding the prompt.
+- The goal sentence itself may be unclear — refine it before touching the prompt again.

-- The new domain may need a fresh few-shot library; produce 2-3 examples and use them.
+- The new domain may need a fresh few-shot library; write 2-3 real examples and use them.

 - Combine multiple new prompts into one only after each works individually.